 Creating measures of performance

-A clear understanding of the process and the necessity to improve the process is needed before conducting a Kaizen Event.
+Before organizing a Kaizen Event, it is essential to have a clear understanding of the process and the need to improve it.
 Measurements of the process’s performance can be collected to show at the event.
 This will also help in adjusting the performance against the required values.

 Therefore, we can conclude that Kaizen Events are an essential component for any business enterprise whose main objective is to maintain and sustain continuous improvement.
 Failure to conduct Kaizen Events will create a lack of understanding between the stakeholders, managers, and employees, which in turn will affect the quality improvement process.
 Kaizen Events provide a valuable source of information on process performance, objectives of the process, and the required goals of the business from the process.
 Thus, conducting a kaizen event at the right time and regularly is an important factor in building a culture of continuous improvement.